Skip to primary navigation Skip to content Skip to footer

 Per US Coast Guard requirements, all boat crew are required to pass a pre-employment drug test and be enrolled in random drug testing.
 Boat crew must also be US Citizens or have permanent alien status.

-Please send a completed application form, cover letter expressing why you are interested in working for us, a resume, and 3 references to the following personnel:
+Please send a completed , cover letter expressing why you are interested in working for us, a resume, and 3 references to the following personnel:

 a man sitting in a car